 Do you regret skipping the stain?

 Not at all.
 Our house measures only 1,050 square feet.
-I wanted floors that bring light and openness to our small home, which these floors do.
+I wanted floors that bring light and openness to our small home, which these hardwood floors do.
 I also love our floor’s different color tones.

 Are you happy with the satin polyurethane finish?
 How are the floors holding up?

 I love the satin finish because I don’t care much for super shiny floors.
 I wanted mine to look natural but still have protection.
-The satin finish gives the floor a sheen without the high gloss.
+The satin finish gives the hardwood floors a sheen without the high gloss.
 Although I have kids and dogs, the floor barely has any scratches and they don’t bother me at all.
 The floors are 48 years old and have that lived-in look that I really love.
 Minor imperfections just add to the character of these floors.

 Did you really do ALL the work yourself?